SEO and User Experience (UX)

 Using WordPress also provides you with access to some truly awesome plugins to extend and refine your site, the majority of which are free with a paid upgrade.
 Getting started, the upgrade that you can’t live without is Yoast SEO.
 It isn’t very expensive and pays for itself in time savings; particularly in link suggestions and managing redirects.

-If you are ready for a professional approach to your website design project, contact us today and see how we can help you reach your goals.
+You can easily and inexpensively build your own website.
+If you are ready for a professional web designer, contact us today and see how we can help you reach your goals.